iskandergaba/Duet/README.md

 [Duet](https://play.google.com/store/apps/details?id=com.kumobius.android.duet) is a great fun mobile arcade game developed by [Kumobius](http://www.kumobius.com/).
 The idea behind the game is to avoid different obstacles coming at you with different speeds and angles while enjoying the wonderful [music](https://timshiel.bandcamp.com/album/duet-original-soundtrack) composed by [Tim Shiel](https://soundcloud.com/timshiel).
 The player can only rotate the two dots right and left to avoid the obstacles.
 Very challenging, fun and addicting.
 I got inspired, and decided to implement a similar game using Processing 3 for PC.

 ## How to Play
 The game is very simple: press `RIGHT` button to rotate the dots to the right and `LEFT` to rotate them to the left.
 However, the player has to be smart about decisions, focused, and forward looking.
-Hence comes the game motto: ***You Have to maintain a circular state of mind!***
+Hence comes the game motto: ***You have to maintain a circular state of mind!***

 ## Features
-- Inifinte number of levels, with every level, the game gets faster and more challenging
+- Infinite number of levels, with every level, the game gets faster and more challenging.
-- Simple and beautifully designed and animated game environment
+- Simple and beautifully designed and animated game environment.
-- All the beautiful original soundtracks of the mobile game play with the game
+- All the beautiful original soundtracks of the mobile game.
 - Ability to save screenshots of the your high scores to share with friends and challenge them!

 ## Requirements